Sunlis/slavedriver/README.md

 To run locally:

 1. Install node.js
+2. `npm install --save botkit`
-2. Set a `slacktoken` ENV variable to the API key of a Slack bot
+3. Set a `slacktoken` ENV variable to the API key of a Slack bot
-3. Run `node main.js`
+4. Run `node main.js`

-## TODO

-- Docker support (so that the bot can run on BeepBoop)
-- Google Drive integration
-- Intelligently listen for and parse user messages

-(So basically everything)
+5. Bug Sunlis about that thing that's breaking because of the step that he forgot to include.